ranjit95s/property-expert/README.md

 ### How it works?

   Registered users are stored in mongoDB and their password is hashed by bcrypt.
-When the user POSTs their credentials to the server, they recieve 1 Json Web Token (access token & that will exprire certain time later!). for safety purpose we are using firebase phone auth to verify user and then after proccesed next task.
+When the user POSTs their credentials to the server, they recieve 1 Json Web Token (access token & that will exprire certain time later!).On the client side user have to re-login if token is exprire. for safety purpose we are using firebase phone auth to verify user and then after proccesed next task.

-On the client side user have to re-login if token is exprire.
-The :house_with_garden: **_Property-Expert.Com_** :house_with_garden: allow user to SELL(post) there Property Details and Property will display on site then user can show there interest in property, after clicking show interest button; user details along with property details save to dbs thats all we have in it
+The :house_with_garden: **_Property-Expert.Com_** :house_with_garden: allow user to SELL(post) there Property Details and Property will display on site then user can show there interest in property, after clicking show interest button; user details along with property details save to dbs thats all we have in it. later we contact with user and home owner to deal comfirmation of Property.

 -----